Regional Summit: Emerging landscape directions in SE Asia

 SE Asian regional workshop

-The workshop will use a highly participatory methodology called ‘Liberating Structures’ that emphasises ideation.
-Presentations will be kept to a minimum, with organisers designing a more engaging, multi-directional approach to showcase the landscape experiences of participants, and to share knowledge and reflections.
+Presentations were kept to a minimum!
+The workshop used a highly participatory methodology called ‘Liberating Structures’ that emphasises ideation.
+We designed a more engaging, multi-directional approach to showcase the landscape experiences of participants, and to share knowledge and reflections.

 Background